Details for Inclusive Education

-This subject critically analyses the developmental stages of childhood to adolescence as these relate to inclusive education.
-It provides an opportunity for teacher education students to understand their responsibilities to develop strategies to differentiate teaching to meet the specific learning needs of students across a full range of abilities.
-Appropriate assessment and evaluation strategies are examined in the context of a range of learning and teaching strategies for individuals with special needs.
-Legislative, policy and educational requirements for students with special needs from diverse socioeconomic, cultural and religious backgrounds, including Aboriginal and Torres Strait Islander backgrounds, will be examined.
-The Teacher Education Student is given the opportunity to review their own attitudes to diversity and disability in the light of their own faith, worldview and professional responsibilities.
+This subject equips future teachers with the knowledge and skills to design differentiated learning experiences for students with special educational needs.
+Effective assessment and evaluation strategies are examined in the context of a range of learning and teaching strategies for individuals with special educational needs.
+Legislative, policy and educational requirements for students with special educational needs from diverse backgrounds, will be examined.
+The Teacher Education Student is given the opportunity to reflect on their attitudes to diversity and disability in the light of their faith, a biblically informed worldview, and professional responsibilities.

 Quick Info